What charges and costs will I need to consider?

 - Your weekly charges.

-Our Welfare Benefits Advisors can advise you about your entitlements.
+Our Welfare Benefits Advisors can advise you, in confidence, about your entitlements.
 In some rare cases, levels of benefit entitlement may be insufficient, but our Welfare Benefits Team is able to complete an affordability assessment with you.

 The information on these pages is a guide only and may change or vary between locations.
 A copy of the lease and tenancy agreement is available upon request.
 Please ask your local sales advisor for specific information.
 We would advise prospective residents to seek independent legal and/or financial advice, support and representation as appropriate.